kjswedberg/kjswedberg.github.io/2020December.md

 ## Decemeber 14, 2020

-Today, I looked through the foreseer and the vtd to Influx Jupyter Notebooks, to make sure that everything had comments with it.
+Today, I looked through the Jupyter Notebook scripts for the Foreseer and the Visual T&D data, to make sure that everything had comments with it.